remix-run/remix/docs/tutorials/jokes.md

 </details>

 Now if you go to [`/`](http://localhost:3000/) you may be a bit disappointed.
-Our beautiful styles aren't applyed!
+Our beautiful styles aren't applied!
 Well, you may recall that in the `app/root.tsx` we're the ones rendering _everything_ about our app.
 From the `<html>` to the `</html>`.
 That means if something doesn't show up in there, it's not going to show up at all!

 So we need some way to get the `link` exports from all active routes and add `<link />` tags for all of them.
 Luckily, Remix makes this easy for us by providing a convenience [`<Links />`](../api/remix#link) component.